AdobeDocs/analytics.en/help/analyze/analysis-workspace/visualizations/fallout/configuring-fallout.md

 Fallout visualizations have no limitation on the number of touchpoints you can add or the number of components you can use.

 You can do pathing on dimensions, metrics, and segments.
-For example, suppose that someone is looking at shoes, shirt on one page, and on the next page they're looking at shirt, socks.
+For example, suppose that someone is looking at `shoes, shirt` on one page, and on the next page they're looking at `shirt, socks`.
 The next product flow report from shoes will be shirt and socks, NOT shirt.

 ## Use